Best Medicare Supplement Plans in Missouri (2026)

 • Missouri SHIP (State Health Insurance Assistance Program): Formerly called Missouri CLAIM, this certified program connects Medicare beneficiaries with trained volunteer counselors who compare Medicare Supplement plans, Medicare Advantage options and Part D prescription coverage during free one-on-one sessions.
 Missouri SHIP has 200+ counselors statewide and partners with community organizations throughout Missouri.
 Call (800) 390-3330 for counseling appointments or visit their website for local counselor locations.

-• Missouri Area Agencies on Aging: Ten regional agencies serve Missouri's 114 counties, connecting seniors to local support programs funded under the Older Americans Act.
-Each agency links adults 60 and older to nutrition services, transportation assistance, caregiver support and Medicare counseling through Missouri SHIP volunteers.
+• Missouri Area Agencies on Aging: Ten regional agencies serve Missouri's 114 counties.
+Each agency links adults 60 and older to nutrition services, transportation and caregiver support, plus Medicare counseling through Missouri SHIP volunteers, all funded under the Older Americans Act.
+Each agency links adults 60 and older to nutrition services, transportation and caregiver support, plus Medicare counseling through Missouri SHIP volunteers.
 Find your local Area Agency on Aging by calling the Missouri Senior Resource Line at (800) 235-5503.

 • Medicare.gov: Compare Medicare Supplement plans available in your ZIP code using the plan finder tool.
 Search coverage options and costs from insurers licensed to sell Medigap policies in Missouri.